raisa-d/Rai-s-Slice-Of-The-Universe/README.md

 - My friend and fellow hackathon member and I worked parallel to each other on the phone and gave each other our suggestions as we went.
 I really enjoyed this process and having someone to bounce ideas off of and to cheer on.

 Phase 4: Testing
 - This is where I started to implement some media queries that I did not originally plan on and I realized that I did not design my HTML in a way that was conducive to a mobile layout.
-I have a responsive layout for desktop/tablets, but it will definitely look wonky on mobile -- although that makes it all the more 90s.
+I have a responsive layout for desktop/tablets, but it isn't exactly how I would've pictured it.
 - I ran into an issue where my mermaid animations were causing automatic scrolling and I went mermaid by mermaid figuring out which part of the animation was causing that to eliminate it.
 It happened when they went too far on the left side offscreen, so I had to modify those keyframes so they didn't travel so far that that happened.

 Phase 5: Launch
 - I decided to host this on Netlify through GitHub.
+- Once I hosted it, I really got to see how it looked and sent it to friends to get their feedback.
+After I saw it on netlify, I changed the mermaid swimming trajectories and finished media queries on mobile.

 ## Lessons Learned
 This was my first ever hackathon, and boy did I learn a LOT!